openmpf/openmpf.github.io/docs/docs/Roll-Up-Guide.md

 ```

 At the top level, the roll up file contains an array where each element defines a detection property
 that should be modified.
-In those example, there is one element for "CLASSIFICATION", one for
+In this example, there is one element for "CLASSIFICATION", one for
 "COLOR", and one for "PROP3".
 Each element contains the following fields:

 - `propertyToProcess`: (Required) A detection property key.
 The value will be modified according to